We may earn affiliate commissions for the recommended products. Learn more.

 For outside of business hours, you could hit up its well-stocked knowledge base for some self research.
 Alternatively, you could also submit a question on its forum for peer support.

 In contrast, Microsoft Defender has very limited support channels.
 While it has live customer support, it’s limited only to those on its business account.
-For the home users, you get only a ticket submission system, a community forum, and a knowledge base.
-This could prove to be extremely frustrating if you ever need help fast — especially for complex technical issues.
+For home users, you only get a ticket submission system, community forum, and knowledge base.
+This could prove to be extremely frustrating if you ever need help fast – especially for complex technical issues.

 Wrapping up